 Come experience a hands-on exploration of the human body!
 We will be looking into the structures and functions of several human body systems and how they work together to make our incredible human body.

 Students will be introduced to the Engineering Design Process while designing and constructing a Marble Drop.
 The ultimate goal of the project is for teams to maximize the time the ball moves through a 2’ x 2’ x 3’ volume, without ever letting the ball come to rest.
 Participants will learn about potential and kinetic energy in order to construct various obstacles such as mazes, zig-zags, see-saws, roller coaster waves, marbles wheels, jumps, plinko boards and more.

 Financial literacy is one of the most important practical skills students can learn to promote a healthy future for themselves and their communities.
 As most adults know, it can take years to learn how to be successful in a market economy, and this education often involves learning “the hard way” of acquiring debt or losing money outright.
 But what if students could acquire knowledge and skills about financial literacy in a short time while having fun?

-This program aims to teach the essentials of financial literacy through board games while also considering whacky ideas about the future of economics through critical discussions.
-In between rounds of ferocious financial competition, we will consider the broader implications of how our saving, spending, and investing shapes our communities.
+This program aims to teach the essentials of financial literacy through the board games Monopoly and Acquire while also considering whacky ideas about the future of economics through critical discussions.
+In between rounds of ferocious financial competition, we will consider the broader implications of how our saving, spending, and investing shape our communities.